 9. Clear Documentation

 Document each phase of the SDLC, including requirements, design, and testing.
-Clear documentation aids in knowledge transfer, future maintenance, and provides a reference point for understanding the project’s history and decisions made.
+Clear documentation aids in knowledge transfer and future maintenance and provides a reference point for understanding the project’s history and decisions made.

 10. User Involvement